affinidi/eventi-workshop/docs/iota-framework-recommendation.md

 }
 ```

-7. Click on `Create` button, `QueryId` for requesting Event Ticket VC is generated.
+7. Click on `Create` button, `QueryId` for requesting Music Preferences is generated.

 ### 3. Update .env files